 8 major mistakes that almost all companies make when they are in need of a translation for the first time.
 Translation mistakes are common but avoidable!
 How to avoid making mistakes when working with translation?
-Our 10 years of experience show that once small or mid-sized companies have a translation task to arrnge, most of them go down the same well-trodden path.
 That path is bumpy, time-consuming and stressful.
 So before you make any snap decisions, check out these steps and make sure you don’t slip down the same slope as many others did before you.

 We have compiled 8 major mistakes in chronological order that almost all companies make when they are in need of a translation for the first time.

-Our 10 years of experience show that once small or mid-sized companies have a translation task to arrange, most of them go down the same well-trodden path.
+Our experience show that once small or mid-sized companies have a translation task to arrange, most of them go down the same well-trodden path.
 That path is bumpy, time-consuming and stressful.